-Download free toy furniture plans to build this barbie doll bunk bed.
+Download a free set of toy furniture plans to build this barbie doll bunk bed.
 Step by step instructions including photographs.

 Sometimes the most simple design will pose the biggest challenge.